dieharders/ai-menu-generator/INFO.md

 ## Task List

-- ❌ Generate images on demand by clicking on placeholder image.

 - ❌ Commit some default menu data with images (min 3).

 - ❌ Better prompts for menu question/answer (put instructions and menu data in the system prompt).
-Add a max output token limit: 2000.
+Add a max output token limit: ~750.

 - ❌ Better photo prompts for image generation.